jwiegley/use-package/README.md

 means that the package will be loaded when either both `foo` and `bar` have been loaded, or both `baz` and `quux` have been loaded.

+Note: Pay attention if you set `use-package-always-defer` to t, and also use the `:after` keyword, as you will need to specify how the declared package is to be loaded: e.g., by some `:bind`.
+If you're not using one of tho mechanisms that registers autoloads, such as `:bind` or `:hook`, and your package manager does not provide autoloads, it's possible that without adding `:demand t` to those declarations, your package will never be loaded.

 ### Prevent loading if dependencies are missing

 While the `:after` keyword delays loading until the dependencies are loaded,